-Another new feature for embeds from IBM Cloud Video, content owners can also embed video playlists onto websites as well.
+Another new feature for embeds from IBM Watson Media, content owners can also embed video playlists onto websites as well.
 This embedded experience features the video player on the left and the playlist navigation on the right.
 When interacting with the playlist, viewers can see a list of both the content available and are also able to jump to a video of their choosing.

 Naturally this feature also works with Dynamic Video Playlists as well, which are a type of playlist that are created based on matching metadata criteria.
 For example, a playlist could be setup that contains all videos tagged with a particular speaker or that are part of the same genre.
 Not only will the playlist auto populate based on the criteria, but will automatically stay updated as well.
 This means that if another video was added to the account that featured the same speaker or was part of the same genre it would be automatically added to the playlist as well and reflected in the embedded instance.
 Due to the Video Metadata Editor that allows for custom metadata, there are tons of different categories that content owners can create and use to make dynamic playlists too.

 Below is an example of a playlist embed:

 On IBM’s video streaming and enterprise video streaming offerings, content can be embed by clicking a channel and then navigating to the embed tab on the right.

 From here, three different options are available.
 These include: